thadseaver/mastercam-color-converter/README.md

 ![](images/new-color-picker.png)

 For those of us who have been using Mastercam for a while, we have colors that we like to use for certain things.
 Personally, I like my stock color to be #2 dark green, my finish color to be #10 green, and my toolpath violation color to be #12 red, to name just a few.
-I created this web app so I can convert my well established Mastercam number colors to hex values for use in the new toolpath simulator.
+I created this web app so I can convert my well-established Mastercam number colors to hex values for use in the new toolpath simulator.

 ## Instructions ##